 Transpetrol is an independent, fully integrated, ship-owning company with a history stretching back over 30 years.
-We have a truly international workforce of about 30 employees on shore in four different countries and approximately 600 seafarers and 16 vessels serving clients around the globe.Profile
+We have a truly international workforce of about 30 employees on shore in four different countries and about 500 seafarers and twelve vessels serving clients around the globe.Profile

 Very Large Gas Carrier (VLGC) new building projectWe are pleased to announce the ordering of a new tanker for liquefied gas to be constructed by Hyundai Heavy Industries Co., Ltd of South Korea (HHI).
 The 84,000 m3 LPG carrier is scheduled to be delivered during the summer of 2015.Read more>